VR-Rathod/Code-Note/pages/Software.md

 		- [[Godot]] : Free and open-source game engine for 2D and 3D game development (lifetime free).
 		- [[Defold]]: Free and open-source game engine (note: lightweight, cross-platform engine focused on 2D game development with a powerful editor and scripting capabilities).
 		- [[Cocos2d-x]]: Free and open-source game engine (note: primarily for 2D game development but also supports 3D, with a focus on lightweight performance and multi-platform support).
-		- [[LÖVE]]: Free and open-source 2D game framework (note: written in Lua, designed for rapid game development with a simple and easy-to-use API).
+		- [[Love]]: Free and open-source 2D game framework (note: written in Lua, designed for rapid game development with a simple and easy-to-use API).
 		- [[Torque3D]]: Free and open-source 3D game engine (note: offers powerful 3D capabilities, including terrain rendering, physics, and multiplayer support).
 		- [[Bevy]]: Game engine for 2D and 3D game development in Rust.
 	-